-Note: APIs imports are quite complex to set up and would require some technical background.
-If you're not comfortable with it, it might be best to use manual imports instead.
+Note: APIs imports can be technically advanced so would require some technical background.
+If you're not comfortable with that, you may want to consider using the manual import instead.

-The most common approach would be to have a script generate a file from your own system in Repricer.com format and then upload it to your Repricer.com account.
+The most common approach would be to have a script generate a file from your own system in Repricer's format and then upload it to your account.

-Note: It’s recommended that files should not be uploaded more often than once every 30 minutes (or less often if you have a very large number of listings).
-Uploading or downloading files too regularly will slow down processing on your account.
+Note: It’s not recommended that files are uploaded more often than every 30 minutes.
+Uploading or downloading files too regularly may slow down processing on your account.

 Your authentication credentials are invalid

 This indicates that you have not given the correct username/password to access the API from your account.
-The logins should be the same used to login to your Repricer.com account.
+Please ensure you use your Repricer Admin user's login credentials.